 The problem with meal prep is it can get complicated and time-consuming…if you let it.

 I like to keep things in my life simple and meal prep is no exception.
 Once, something gets complicated I move on – it doesn’t matter if it helps me drop 10lbs.
 If I can’t find a way to fit a new habit seamlessly into my life I find one that will.
 By no means am I afraid of a challenge or hard work but I have no desire to make my life any more complicated than it needs to be.
 Get me?
 I know you do.

-#1 I eat the same meals everyday for breakfast and lunch
+Eat the same meals every day for breakfast and lunch

 Do I consider this boring?
 No. I consider it smart.
-If I had to meal prep for a different breakfast, lunch, and dinner every week I would never be able to do that.
+If I had to meal prep a different breakfast, lunch, and dinner every week it’d never happen.
 I don’t have that kind of time.
 Who does?
 That’s like 21 different meals a week and doesn’t even include snacks.
 Uh no, that’s not gonna work for me.

 I get asked ALL the time if I get bored eating the same things.
 Not really.
 I add variety to snack and dinnertime.

 If I do get bored then I will switch things up.
 Most of the time I have eggs in the fridge or cereal in my pantry so if I need variety I can get it.
 But for the most part I try to keep breakfast and lunch simple by prepare one recipe for each meal a week.